 Agoutis bear five toes on their front feet and three on their hind feet.
 They walk on their toes, not flat- footed like many rodents.
 The tracks I've seen show only three toes on each foot, as shown below:

 Getting a good picture of an agouti has been hard because either they're grazing in morning light too dim for a sharp picture, or else in broad daylight they're zipping across roads too fast to get a camera ready.
 Judging from the daily collection of new prints in dust along the road, there are lots of them.
 When I hear animals crashing through the underbrush as my bike glides by, I'll bet that most of noise is caused by agoutis.
 Agoutis are diurnal -- active during the day.
 Mostly they eat fallen fruit, and one way to find them in dense vegetation is by listening for their gnawing on hard seeds.

 One thing I'd like to photograph is their courtship ritual in which the male sprays urine on the female, who then goes into a "frenzy dance," leading up to mating.
 Agouti young need about 487 days to reach maturity, which seems a long time for a rodent, and the average agouti lifespan is nearly 14 years, which also seems long for a rodent.

 SPECIAL NOTE: December 21, 2012

-Ashley Smith in the Yucatan sends the photograph at the right.
+Ashley Smith in the Yucatan sends the photograph shown below: